foliedun/foliedun.github.io/_posts/2024-06-22-tpm-bitlocker-stealing-key.markdown

 ---
 layout: post
-title: TPM, BitLocker and the key of the kingdom
+title: TPM and BitLocker, stealing the key to the kingdom
 date: 2024-06-22 10:00:00 +0000
-description: Today we'll learn about TPM, BitLocker, Windows full disk encryption and how to steal the keys of the kingdom.
+description: Today we'll learn about TPM, BitLocker, Windows full disk encryption and how to steal the key to the kingdom.
 Based on the work of Henri Nurmi.
 img: bitlocker/cover.jpg
 fig-caption:   # Add figcaption (optional)
 tags: [hardware, bitlocker, encryption, Windows]